hwdsl2/setup-ipsec-vpn/README.md

 The same VPN account can be used by your multiple devices.
 However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth mode</a>.

 For servers with an external firewall (e.g. <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html" target="_blank">EC2</a>/<a href="https://cloud.google.com/vpc/docs/firewalls" target="_blank">GCE</a>), open UDP ports 500 and 4500 for the VPN.
+Aliyun users, see [#433](https://github.com/hwdsl2/setup-ipsec-vpn/issues/433).

 If you wish to add, edit or remove VPN user accounts, see <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.